SjoerdKoop/vicon_control/README.md

 ## Vision control design

 Controllers should inherit from *VisionController* and should override the *objectsToReference* function.
 An example implementation can be seen as the example controller in the package *vision_control*.
 Afterwards create an instance of your controller in the main file and initialize with your controller.
+Finally the source file has to be added to the executable in the *CMakeLists.txt*.
 In summary:

 * Create &lt;your_controller&gt;.h in *vision_control/src/vision_control/include/vision_control* and &lt;your_controller&gt;.cpp in *vision_control/src/vision_control/src/vision_control*
 * In header file: